Alkamoore/SSW800-CourseReccomendations/README.md

 New Features:
 ---------
-- Login System for students and faculty
+- Student Selection
-	 - Different views based on role
+	 - Select who you are based on name/cwid
 - Recommendation System
 	 - Review courses taken
 	 - Recommend Course to Others